free web hit counter

 • Aligns bank interests with sustainable value creation.

-See also Redefining Investment Banking for a Post-Crisis Era
+See also Analyzing Investment Banking Brain Teasers

 Example: A fee structure for an M&A deal might include: